Sunset District, San Francisco: Beach culture

-The strip near the Pacific Ocean has a notable population of surfers who take advantage of the sometimes excellent surf conditions of Ocean Beach.
+The strip near the Pacific Ocean has a notable population of surfers who take advantage of the surf conditions of Ocean Beach.
 Because of the cold Pacific current that brings ocean water from Alaska, it is usually necessary to wear a wetsuit when surfing at Ocean Beach.
 Several surf shops can be found near the beach in the Outer Sunset.

 Several playgrounds are located in the Sunset, including Sunset Playground and Recreation Center, Blue Boat Playground, West Sunset, McCoppin Square, and South Sunset.